 Owning a scooter in Taipei is cheaper and more practical than owning a car, but expats should consider the high incidence of scooter accidents in the city.

 Bicycles are a common sight in Taipei, although not as popular as motorised transport.
-The city is devoted to improving the cycling culture in Taipei and this can be seen in an increase in cycling infrastructure such as dedicated bicycle lanes and bicycle sharing initiatives.
+The city is devoted to improving the cycling culture in Taipei.
+This can be seen in an increase in cycling infrastructure, such as dedicated bicycle lanes and bicycle sharing initiatives.

 Expats can hire a bicycle from kiosks through the public bicycle-sharing service YouBike, which is run by Taipei City.
-Smart cards or smartphone apps can be used to hire bicycles, and, expats will find that cycling is probably the quickest, healthiest and least expensive way to move around.
+Smart cards or smartphone apps can be used to hire bicycles.
+Expats will find that cycling is probably the quickest, healthiest, and least expensive way to move around.

 Useful links